 Once admitted, you'll find the treatment center follows a daily and evening schedule.
-Meals, classes, individual, group, or family treatments, as well as time for rest or recreation, will have set times.
+Meals, classes, individual, group, or family treatments, and periods for rest or recreation will have set times.
 Usually, anyone can come and visit you, but you might be limited as to how many can see you at a time.

 Another thing to know is that visiting hours occur every day in most units—sometimes twice a day.
-Payphones are also available if you don't have access to your technological devices.
-Weekends have less structure and treatments offered and make allowances for home passes off the unit when treatment goals are reached.
+Payphones are also available if you don't have access to your own devices.
+Weekends have less structure and treatments and make allowances for home passes when treatment goals are reached.

-While receiving inpatient psychiatric treatment, It’s important to note that you may see others who have struggles that are similar, less than, or more intense than your own.
+While receiving inpatient psychiatric treatment, it’s important to note that you may see others who have struggles that are similar to, less intense than, or more intense than your own.
 Though it may be distressing, over time, it can show you how others manage their chronic or acute mental illnesses.

 Sometimes, though, if your symptoms have improved significantly, but your treatment team thinks you need additional continued support, a partial hospital program or day hospitalization might be recommended.
 In this kind of treatment, you will be discharged home, but with a prescribed daily visit to the hospital for outpatient services.
 Generally, these services are available during the day—and even late in the afternoon or early evening, so you can work or go to school uninterrupted.